 Eczema is sometimes called atopic dermatitis, which is the most common form.
 “Atopic” refers to an allergy.
-People with eczema often have allergies or asthma along with itchy, red skin.
+People with eczema often have allergies or asthma along with itchy, red, or hyperpigmented skin.

 Eczema comes in a few other forms, too.
 Each eczema type has its own set of symptoms and triggers.